Reviewing modifiers? Here are ideas for using adjectives and adverbs worksheets, task cards, and more.

-My goal in teaching grammar to students is so that we all have domain-specific language.
+One goal in my teaching grammar to students is so that we all have domain-specific language.
 When my students and I get to the point where I give them the writing feedback, “weak modifiers” or “misplaced modifiers” or “confused modifiers,” I want them to know what I am referencing.
 Plus when students look up a word in a dictionary, I want them to have confidence in knowing the terminology.
 I want them to question the adjectives and adverbs marketers and politicians use.

 Finally, teaching the basics is part of Bloom’s Taxonomy: Students must understand the basics before they can manipulate and analyze.